About Us

 Freedom of Information Act (FOIA)

-The Freedom of Information Act (FOIA) officers for the Norridge Park District are:
+The Freedom of Information Act (FOIA) officer for the Norridge Park District is:

 FOIA requests may be made: